 When it comes to the chicken we use in our sandwiches and bakes, we know that chickens that are cared for produce meat that is higher quality and more flavoursome.
 That’s why we’ve signed the Better Chicken Commitment.
 We intend to make sure our Chickens have plenty of space to run around and do their thing, with enough natural light, and without any cages providing them with higher welfare standards.

-We’ve cracked it.
-All of our egg comes from Free Range Hens and we’re proud owners of a Compassion in World Farming's Good Egg award.
+All of our whole shell eggs and liquid eggs are from Free Range Hens and we’re proud owners of a Compassion in World Farming's Good Egg award.
 To date, more than 30 million laying hens are set to benefit each year from the policies of award winners.

 Our Tuna is sustainably sourced from Suppliers which helps us to have confidence that no other marine life is harmed during the fishing process.

 Palm Oil is versatile, derived from a plant that is considered the most land-use efficient of its type.
 However, it has long been linked to deforestation, contributing to water pollution, biodiversity loss, and lots of other nasty stuff.
 We know this concerns a lot of you, and rightly so.
 That’s why we’re committed members of the Roundtable on Sustainable Palm Oil (RSPO), which looks to minimize the negative impact of palm oil cultivation on the environments and communities in which it’s sourced.
-We only ever use 100% Sustainable Palm Oil in our products and by 2022 it will all be fully segregated to prove it.
+We only ever use 100% Sustainable Palm Oil in our products and by 2025 we're aiming for it to be fully segregated to prove it.

 Plastic reduction is a concern for consumers and industries alike, and this is no different to all of us here at Greggs.
 As part of our plastic reduction strategy one project we recently worked on was removing all the lifting papers from our sweet products, helping us to remove around 27 tonnes of plastic from our operations.
 Sometimes it isn’t possible to completely replace plastic and where this is the case we work with our suppliers to ensure as much recycled material can be used as possible.